BS7858 Security Vetting

 BS7858 Vetting Procedure

-The standard also includes other pieces of UK legislation such as the right to work.
+The standard also includes other pieces of UK legislation, such as the right to work.
 This is a requirement for all UK employers.
 This means that one check can be carried out for basic employment and security duties.

 What is BS7858?

-BS7858 is a British Standard that provides best practice recommendations for the security screening of individuals employed in a security environment.
+This is a British Standard that provides best practice recommendations for the security screening of individuals employed in a security environment.
 It sets out the requirements for the vetting process to ensure that staff are screened and vetted to a high standard.

 How does BS7858 relate to credit scores?